bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 Rust?
 ECS?
 Technical writing?
 Project management?
 Input management?
 Community management?

 I can't get complacent and only work within my comfort zone of skillsets that I've mastered.
-There's always more work to be done, areas that need leadership, and brilliant but complex PRs to review.
+There's always a new stalled-out work area that needs leadership, brilliant but complex PRs to review, and thorny problems to cut through.
 Even if my natural proclivities are focused on design and communication, I need to be *fluent* in every single area needed to make games.
 Experts are great, but keeping things moving along means I have to be able to understand what they're saying and integrate it into a broader project context.